aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-1-0/_index.md

 /// Default value is <c>true</c> for HTML and <c>false</c> for MHTML and EPUB.
 /// </summary>
 /// <remarks>
-/// <p>Saving of the roundtrip information allows to restore document properties such as tab stops,
+/// <p>Saving of the roundtrip information enables to restore document properties such as tab stops,
 /// comments, headers and footers during the HTML documents loading back into a <see cref="Document"/> object.</p>
 /// <p>When <c>true</c>, the roundtrip information is exported as -aw-* CSS properties
 /// of the corresponding HTML elements.</p>